OctopusDeploy/docs/docs/administration/managing-infrastructure/server-configuration-and-file-storage/index.md

 - `C:\Octopus\TaskLogs`
     - This is where all logs from deployments and other server tasks are stored.
     - See this [page](/docs/administration/managing-infrastructure/server-configuration-and-file-storage/moving-octopus-server-folders.md#MovingOctopusServerfolders-TaskLogs) on how to move the Octopus Server task logs folder
+- `C:\Octopus\Telemetry`
+    - This is where all performance and other temporal telemetry files are stored.
+    - See this [page](/docs/administration/managing-infrastructure/server-configuration-and-file-storage/moving-octopus-server-folders.md#MovingOctopusServerfolders-Telemetry) on how to move the Octopus Server telemetry folder

 ## Clean up post-2.6 migration {#ServerconfigurationandFilestorage-CleanUpCleanuppost-2.6migration}